ryuukk/linux-improvements/chromium.md

-Chromium passes wrong gamma correction values, and google are too retarded to fix it
+Chromium passes wrong gamma correction values to skia, and google devs are too retarded to fix it

 Patch chromium with: